hongchengzhu/Lombard-VLD/README.md

 Then, RUN `python validateECAPAModelL_dif_1.py`, and this code will print `EER 0.24%`.
 These results correspond to the overall DB-MMLC results in Section 6.3 of our paper.

+## Acknowledge

+Our project was inspired by: [TaoRuijie/ECAPA-TDNN](https://github.com/TaoRuijie/ECAPA-TDNN).